gravitational/teleport-plugins/access/slack/README.md

 [See setup instructions on Teleport's website](https://goteleport.com/teleport/docs/enterprise/workflow/ssh_approval_slack/)

+You must have Go version 1.15 or higher to build.

 Run `make access-slack && ./access/slack/build/teleport-slack configure` from the repository root.
 The `configure` command will produce an example configuration file that looks something like this: